marinazanoni/ADM-HW1/README.md

 All exercises were solved.

-In the ".py" files each section is divided through commented titles while in the pdfs all new section start with the first column of HackerrankSubmission (Problem, Language, Score)
+In the ".py" files each section is divided through commented titles while in the pdfs all new sections start with the first row of HackerrankSubmission table (Problem, Language, Score)

 ## Take a look at
 - [`READ.md`](https://github.com/marinazanoni/ADM-HW1/edit/main/README.md): What's inside the folder